akobe4/LighthouseProject1/README.md

 Through my own queries, I found that customers who buy products spend less time on the site than those who do not buy anything.
 Time spent on site is doubled when a purchase is not made - 13 min vs 6 min.

+Three different Nest products fell within the top 10 items purchased, the most purchased item was the Grip Highlighter Pen 3 Pack at 50 units.

+The months that generated the most revnue were in 2017, with July generating the most revenue $1348, closely followed by June $1343.

 ## Challenges
-- not completely understanding the data set when I first started to clean and query data.
-This casued me needing to re-upload the data multiple times as data important to the questions asked has been deleted
+I did not completely understanding the data set when I first started to clean and query data.
+This casued me needing to re-upload the data multiple times as data important to the questions asked has been deleted.
+As a consequence of not really understanding the dataset properly it took me a long time to get my head around what data was appropriate to answer the assignment questions.

-- ummmm
+I had lots of hiccups and troubleshooting while uploading the data into postres.
+It came with a lot of trial and error and trying to better understand the SQL datatypes.
+For example I kept getting an error while using INT for revenue in the analytics table, I finally realized that in order for me to import it as a number I needed to use INT8.

 ## Future Goals
-With more time I would understand the data set better, look for outliers, ensure all data types chosen for importing the data were correct once the data went it.
+With more time I would understand the data set better.
+I would also do a more thorough data cleaning process as data cleaning was minimal.
+I did realize part way through that I should have done more, however I did not have the time to go back to it.
+Examples of what I would do in the future are  look for outliers, ensure all data types chosen for importing the data were correct once the data went it.

 A better overall understanding of the data going in would produce better data coming out.

+With more time/in the future I would have a specific goal in mind for the data and ask questions that fit the overall goal.
+In this assignment I just thought of random questions that I felt like could show different aspects of my SQL knowledge.